 At the core level, the main difference is that custom orthotics are prescribed specifically for the shape and needs of a patient’s feet, providing precise levels of cushioning and corrective support exactly where they are needed.
-We accomplish this casting a foam or plaster mold of your feet.
-The prescription is made according to these molds, and then shipped to a lab for precise creation.
+We accomplish this by casting a foam or plaster mold of your feet.
+The prescription is made according to these molds and then shipped to a lab for precise creation.

 Over-the-counter inserts, on the other hand, come in a number of shapes and styles, but still remain relatively “one size fits all” by comparison.

 There are more differences as you dig down, however:

 - Custom orthotics are built to last longer.
 Whereas most OTC inserts will last only a few months before degrading, custom orthotics are built from more durable materials.
 They will generally last at least a year, depending on how they are used, and can even last 5 years or more with proper care and maintenance.

 - Custom orthotics can be adjusted as your needs change.
 Your feet and needs don’t always stay the same forever, and your custom orthotics don’t need to, either.
 We can adjust your orthotics if changes such as a new job, higher activity levels, or shifts in weight have altered the needs of your feet.
 By checking in periodically, we can ensure your custom orthotics are working as they should and doing everything you need them to do.

 - Custom orthotics are more expensive.
 Customization and durability do come with added costs.
 There is no getting around that; however, many insurance plans do cover custom orthotics – some at a rate of one pair per year!
 If your current custom orthotics are still going strong after a year of use and don’t need to be replaced, you can still get another pair made to have ready in another pair of shoes.
 You’ll reduce the need to swap inserts and extend the life of both pairs.
 Our office team is well-versed in insurance coverage for orthotics and will work with you to determine your coverage.